Yj-nnie/web-softwaretools-plain/README.md

 ## Table of contents

 #### [Background](report/Background.md)
-   - **Abstract**: Overview and background of our web store - Fluff-galore
+   - **Abstract**: An overview and background of our web store - Fluff-galore.
-   - **Objectives**: Overall aims divided into smaller chunks
+   - **Objectives**: Overall aims divided into smaller chunks.
-   - **System design**: System architecture diagram, Class diagram, Sequence Diagram
+   - **System design**: System architecture diagram, Class diagram, Sequence Diagram.
-   - **Features**: table of all features included in the project
+   - **Features**: A table of all features included in the project.

 #### [Features](report/Features.md)